Paddling

-Paddling with regard to watercraft is the act of manually propelling a boat using a paddle.
-The paddle, which consists of one or two blades joined to a shaft, is also used to steer the vessel.
-The paddle is not connected to the boat (unlike in rowing where the oar is connected to the boat).
+Paddling, in regard to waterborne transport, is the act of propelling a human-powered watercraft using at least one hand-held paddle, or paddling directly with the hands (without a paddle) as in traditional paddleboarding (also known as prone paddleboarding).
+The paddle, which consists of one or two blades joined to a shaft, is also used to steer the vessel via generating a difference in propulsion between the two sides of the watercraft.
+The paddle is not connected to the boat, unlike in rowing where the oar is attached to the boat.

+In paddling sports such as canoeing and kayaking, the characteristics that are most important include "dynamic balance, core stability, pulling power, speed, endurance, stature, and rhythm".

 Canoeing

 Canoeing is the activity of paddling a canoe for leisure, navigation or exploration.
 In America the term refers exclusively to using one or more single blades or paddles to propel a canoe.
 In the United Kingdom and some other countries in Europe however, canoeing is also used to refer to kayaking, and canoeing is then often called Canadian canoeing to distinguish canoeing from kayaking.

 There are sub-varieties of canoeing, such as touring and whitewater or wildwater canoeing, and outrigger canoeing.
 Traveling in a whitewater raft can involve using either paddles, or a pair of oars, or both.

 Outrigger canoe racing is a team paddling sport which uses the outrigger canoe.